The route served as a diagonal railroad in an area otherwise dominated by a gridline rail network.

-One of the landmarks of this line was the massive half-mile long bridge over the Des Moines River in downtown Fort Dodge.
+One of the most massive bridges in Central Iowa crosses high above the Des Moines River and a neighborhood in Fort Dodge.

 |Builder||Chicago Great Western Railway||Fort Dodge, Des Moines & Southern Interurban Railway||Chicago & Northwestern Railway||Union Pacific Railroad|